Video-Oasis: Rethinking Evaluation of Video Understanding: Video-Oasis: Diagnostic Suite for Video Understanding

-{ Establishing reliable protocols for measuring spatio-temporal reasoning remains a critical yet underexplored challenge in video understanding.
-To address this, we introduce Video-Oasis (V-Oasis), a diagnostic framework for verifying the fundamental criteria of video understanding in video-LLMs.
-This section proceeds as follows.
-First, we introduce our test design, which systematically decouples video understanding into its essential dependencies (\Cref{sec:3.1}).
+Establishing reliable protocols for measuring spatio-temporal reasoning remains a critical yet underexplored challenge in video understanding.
+To address this, we introduce Video-Oasis, a diagnostic suite for verifying whether video benchmarks satisfy shared criteria for video understanding.
+First, we introduce our test design, which systematically examines the essential dependencies required for video understanding (\Cref{sec:3.1}).
 Next, we audit existing benchmarks using our diagnostic protocols (\Cref{sec:3.2}).
-Finally, we present empirical analyses demonstrating the scalability and robustness of the framework (\Cref{sec:3.3}).
-Experimental settings and prompt designs are detailed in the supplementary material.
+Finally, we examine the diagnostic coverage of Video-Oasis and the validity of shortcut identification (\Cref{sec:3.3}).
+Experimental settings are detailed in Sec.
+C of the supplementary material.